joordy/datingapp-feature/README.md

 # datingapp-feature

 My datingapp feature made for a school project.
-With this feature it will be possible to like people, and when you have a match, you can find them again in a overview.
+With this feature it will be possible to like people, and when you have a match, you can find them again in an overview.